ElahiAli/Blockchain-Projects/Blockchain_js/README.md

 learn how to write scripts for long commands and make it shorter.<br/>
 start working with <strong>testnet(Goerli)</strong> and deploying contract with it.<br/>
 we get familiar with different RPC Urls like Alchemy, Infura, Quicknode...<br/>
+iteracting with contracts in SimpleStorage.sol file.<br/>

+### SimpleStorage-hardhat: